 - Arranging craft displays at events and promotions

 - Attended trade events with the CBOA stand and display

 Its representatives hold meetings with The Canal & River Trust (which is the navigation authority for most of the canals and the rivers Trent and Severn and Lee), the Maritime and Coastguard Agency, the Department of the Environment, Food and Rural Affairs, and the Department for Transport.
-The CBOA, or its officers, is linked to the trade promotional entity Freight by Water (part of the Freight Transport Association and whose remit includes coastal and short sea waters as well as inland ones), the Parliamentary Waterways Group and the CRT National Users Forum, its North East Partnership, and (national) Freight Advisory Group.
+The CBOA, or its officers, is linked to the trade promotional entity Freight by Water (part of the Freight Transport Association and whose remit includes coastal and short sea waters as well as inland ones), the Parliamentary Waterways Group and the CRT National Users Forum, its Yorkshire & North East Regional Advisory Board, and Freight Steering Group.
 The CBOA maintains links with Transport for London and other regional authorities.

 The CBOA makes representations to Parliamentary Select Committees relating to transport and also the environment.
 It holds meetings with shadow ministers of political parties.